 6. Harvesting Tips to Keep in Mind

-While cooking in the kitchen you might get tempted to just pick some fresh parsley herbs.
+While cooking in the kitchen, you might get tempted to just pick some fresh parsley herbs.
 However, this practice is not healthy for your own Parsley.
 So follow some harvesting tips.

 6.1 Cut Stems

-6.2 Avoid PinchingÂ
+6.2 Avoid Pinching

 7. Harvesting Parsley Plant Seeds

-Now that you’re ready with harvesting leaves.
+Now that you’re ready to harvest leaves.
 Let’s share how to harvest a seedling as well.
-As some new gardeners would love to know.Â
+As some new gardeners would love to know.

-7.1 Wait for Mature Parsley PlantsÂ
+7.1 Wait for Mature Parsley Plants

 For Harvesting seeds, a little patience is needed.
 And don’t produce seeds during the first year of their growth.
-Monitor the mature plants when they enter the second year of growth.
-As parsley grows into flowers and then produces seeds at the end of the cycle.
+Monitor the mature plants when they enter the second year of growth as parsley grows into flowers and then produces seeds at the end of the cycle.
 The Parsley flowers will also attract some beneficial insects that control pest populations on other plants as well.
 So you don’t remove some insects.

 7.2 Remove Weak Plants

 For a bountiful harvest of seeds.
 Consider removing the imperfect or weak Parsley tender stems and flower leaves.
 These stems usually come when the first season is ending.
-Then the second-year growth will be much stronger.
-Providing you with those high-quality seeds just for your gardenÂ
+Then, the second-year growth will be much stronger.
+Providing you with those high-quality seeds just for your garden

 7.3 Notice the Color of the Seeds

-Observe the dark colour of the seeds.
-As they are ready to harvest once it darkens.
-You can carefully remove it by cutting the stem below the seed head.Â
+Observe the dark color of the seeds.
+They are ready to harvest once they have dried on the plant and turned brown.
+You can carefully remove it by cutting the stem below the seed head.

-7.4 Move CarefullyÂ
+7.4 Move Carefully

 Parsley seeds are minuscule.
 And likely to get lost in the process of excessive shaking.
 And leading them to scatter.
 The correct way is to carefully put them in a paper bag.
 And let them dry completely.
 So Once dried, shake them.
-Separating it from its seed head in the process.
+Separating it from its seed head is part of the process.
 Some seeds are stuck in seed heads.
 So you can place them under the sun to dry till they get mature.
-It’ll generally take around two to three days to ripen under direct sunlight.
-Remember to protect young seedlings from birds and small animals too.

 So now you’re ready to grow Parsley seeds on your own!

-8. Tips for Storing ParsleyÂ
+8. Tips for Storing Parsley

 Now you’ve harvested plenty of leaves.
 But don’t know how to store these fresh herbs properly.
-Don’t worry, we’ll share some tips on how you can efficiently use store Parsley leaves for weeks.Â
+Don’t worry; we’ll share some tips on how you can efficiently use store Parsley leaves for weeks.

 8.1 Parsley Paste

-Then you store it in the freezer with an ice cube tray.
-And can also be put in a sealed plastic bag or air-tight container for months.
+It can also be put in a sealed plastic bag or air-tight container for months.
 It’s a perfect paste for marinas and dressing.
 This leaves the fresh parsley with a much milder taste.

 8.2 Dehydrating the Leaves